Gas outflows in two recently quenched galaxies at z = 4 and 7: Conclusions

 \begin{itemize} \item Both targets show signatures typical of recently quenched star formation.
-In fact, the absence of strong emission lines and the reconstructed star formation histories from spectrophotometric modeling predict low SFRs on short (10 Myr) and intermediate (100 Myr) scales ($\mathrm{SFR_{\rm 100Myr}\sim15}$ \myr).
-The quiescence of \snhope\ is further confirmed by the lack of strong dust continuum emission, setting an upper limit on the obscured SFR at $<12$ \myr. \item The measured outflow velocities ($\sim180$ \kms) are consistent with those measured in nearby ($z\lesssim 0.7$) and a few $z\sim1-3$ post-starburst galaxies at fixed \mstar, SFR, and $\Sigma_{\rm SFR}$ without strong signatures of ongoing AGN activity.
+The absence of strong emission lines and the reconstructed SFHs from spectrophotometric modeling predict low SFRs on short (10 Myr) and intermediate (100 Myr) scales ($\mathrm{SFR_{\rm 100Myr}\sim15}$ \myr).
+The quiescence of \snhope\ is further confirmed by the lack of strong dust continuum emission, which allows us to set an upper limit on the obscured SFR of $<12$ \myr. \item The measured outflow velocities ($\sim180$ \kms) are consistent with those measured in post-starburst galaxies nearby ($z\lesssim 0.7$) and up to $z\sim1-3$ at fixed \mstar, SFR, and $\Sigma_{\rm SFR}$ without strong signatures of ongoing AGN activity.
 This suggests that outflows in galaxies quenched on short timescales are powered by similar mechanisms across cosmic time.
 This can be tested by tracing these scaling relations at $z\gtrsim2-3$ (in particular, the tightest one: $v_{\rm out}$-$\Sigma_{\rm SFR}$) with large spectroscopic samples of recently quenched systems. \item Under simple assumptions, we derive outflow masses, rates, loading factors, and energetics for both galaxies -- finding them to be rather different.
-For \snhope\ at $z=4.1$, benefitting from higher quality spectra, we find values in principle entirely consistent with predictions for SNe-powered outflows over a timescale of 100 Myr.
-However, low values of the mass loading factor ($\eta\lesssim 1$) and velocities indicate that it is unlikely that the observed outflows are responsible for the star formation quenching. \item For \rubies, the extreme mass loading factor ($\eta\sim 50$) suggests the contribution of an undetected AGN as a powering mechanism for the observed outflow.
-Interestingly, this is not reflected on an extremely large average outflow velocity, which is consistent with that recorded for the outflow in \snhope\ and in local post-starburst galaxies of similar \mstar, SFR, or $\Sigma_{\rm SFR}$. \item Maybe more importantly, these case studies prove that it is possible to detect neutral outflowing gas in distant ($z>4$) post-starburst galaxies via Mg and Fe in the rest-frame UV, and Na in the optical even with relatively inexpensive integrations of a handful of hours with medium resolution gratings with JWST/NIRSpec.
-The construction of larger samples to test scaling relations as a function of cosmic time and the comparison of outflow properties with the model predictions for SNe and AGN instantaneous and integrated feedback is the logical next step to remedy the effect of the wide range of spatial and temporal scales involved in galaxy quenching.
+For \snhope\ at $z=4.1$, benefitting from higher quality spectra, we find values that are in principle consistent with predictions for SN-powered outflows over timescales of 10-100 Myr.
+However, low values of the mass loading factor ($\eta\lesssim 1$) and velocities indicate that it is unlikely that the observed outflows are responsible for the star formation quenching. \item For \rubies, the extreme mass loading factor ($\eta> 10$) suggests the contribution of an undetected AGN as a powering mechanism for the observed outflow.
+Interestingly, this is not reflected in an extremely high average outflow velocity.
+In fact, the observational estimate is consistent with that recorded for the outflow in \snhope\ and in local post-starburst galaxies with similar \mstar, SFR, and/or $\Sigma_{\rm SFR}$ values. \item Maybe more importantly, these case studies prove that it is possible to detect neutral outflowing gas in distant ($z>4$) post-starburst galaxies via Mg and Fe in the rest-frame UV, and Na in the optical, even with relatively inexpensive integrations of a handful of hours with medium resolution gratings with JWST/NIRSpec.
+The logical next step is to construct larger samples to test scaling relations as a function of cosmic time and compare outflow properties with model predictions for instantaneous and integrated SN and AGN feedback; such work would mitigate the effect of the wide range of spatial and temporal scales involved in galaxy quenching.

 \end{itemize}